featured image

 restart: unless-stopped

-• TS_ROUTES: We are explicitly telling Tailscale to act as a bridge to the 10.99.0.x network.
-This is what allows you to access your SMB shares using the local IP address from anywhere in the world.
+TS_ROUTES tells Tailscale to act as a bridge to the 10.99.0.x network.
+This is what lets you access SMB shares using local IPs from anywhere in the world.

-• network_mode: host: Binds the container directly to the TrueNAS host’s network stack, completely bypassing Docker’s isolated bridge network.
-This is mandatory for a Subnet Router.
+network_mode: host binds the container directly to TrueNAS’s network stack, completely bypassing Docker’s isolated bridge network.
+This is mandatory for a subnet router — without it, the container can’t route packets for the rest of the LAN.

-• /dev/net/tun & cap_add: Grants the container kernel-level privileges to create virtual network interfaces and route packets.
+/dev/net/tun and the cap_add entries grant the container kernel-level privileges to create virtual network interfaces and route packets.
+Don’t skip these; the container won’t start correctly without them.

 Deploy the container.